An enumeration of 1-perfect ternary codes: Codes of rank +1

 \subsection{Switchings}

-In this section, we will show that the ternary $1$-perfect codes of rank at most $+1$ can be obtained from each other by a sequence of two-coordinate switchings.
-A similar result for extended binary $1$-perfect codes of rank at most $+2$ was proved in~\cite{KroPot:swi}.
+In this section, we will show that the ternary $1$-perfect codes of rank at most~$+1$ can be obtained from each other by a sequence of two-coordinate switchings.
+A similar result for extended binary $1$-perfect codes of rank at most~$+2$ was proved in~\cite{KroPot:swi}.

-Assume that we have two $q$-ary $1$-perfect codes $C$, $C'$ of length $n$ and an isomorphism $\beta=(\pi,\vc\theta)$ of $H(n,q)$ such that the coordinate permutation $\pi$ fixes all coordinates except may be the $i$th and the $j$th one and the isotopy $\vc\theta$ fixes the values of all coordinates except may be the $i$th and the $j$th one.
-We say that $C'$ is a two-coordinate switching of $C$, or an $\{i,j\}$-switching of $C$, or, more concrete, a $\beta$-switching of $C$, if
+Assume that we have two $q$-ary $1$-perfect codes~$C$, $C'$ of length~$n$ and an automorphism $\beta=(\pi,\vc\theta)$ of $H(n,q)$ such that the coordinate permutation~$\pi$ fixes all coordinates except maybe the $i$th and the $j$th coordinates and the isotopy~$\vc\theta$ fixes the values of all coordinates except maybe the $i$th and the $j$th coordinates.
+We say that $C'$ is a \emph{two-coordinate switching} of~$C$, or an \emph{$\{i,j\}$-switching} of~$C$, or, more concrete, a \emph{$\beta$-switching} of~$C$, if

-Similarly, three-, four-, etc. coordinate switchings can be defined.
-For a given $\beta$, the process of finding all switchings of $C$ is rather simple.
-We construct the \emph{inconsistency} bipartite graph $G_{1,2}(C \cup \beta(C))$ on $C \cup \beta(C)$, where two words are adjacent if the distance between them is $1$ or $2$.
-We collect in $C'$ all isolated vertices of $G_{1,2}(C \cup \beta(C))$ and add a bipartite part of the remaining subraph.
-If this subgraph has more than one connected components, then a bipartite part can be chosen in more than two ways and there are switchings different from $C$ and $\beta(C)$.
+(Similarly, three-, four-, etc. coordinate switchings can be defined.)
+For a given~$\beta$, the process of finding all switchings of~$C$ is rather simple.
+We construct the \emph{inconsistency} bipartite graph $G_{1,2}(C \cup \beta(C))$ on the vertex set $C \cup \beta(C)$, where two words are adjacent if the distance between them is~$1$ or~$2$.
+We collect in~$C'$ all isolated vertices of $G_{1,2}(C \cup \beta(C))$ and add a bipartite part of the remaining subgraph.
+If this subgraph has more than one connected components, then a bipartite part can be chosen in more than two ways and there are switchings different from~$C$ and~$\beta(C)$.
+The process of finding a new code~$C'$ from~$C$ as described above is also called \emph{switching}.

-\begin{theorem} The set of codes of rank at most $+1$ is connected with respect to two-coordinate switching. \end{theorem}
+\begin{theorem} The set of codes of rank at most~$+1$ is connected with respect to the two-coordinate switching. \end{theorem}

 The proof is more or less straightforward from the corollary of the following lemma.